Skip to content

 • In the popover that appears when you hover the cursor over the round icon, you will see a list of events in which this schedule item also appears.

-Schedule items can be added and edited in the same way as described for the schedule popover in the calendar.
+You can add and edit schedule items in the same way as described for the schedule popover in the calendar.
 If you add schedule items while the focus is on an event group, then you add this schedule item to all underlying events.
 In other words, you create a new common schedule item.

 When copying and pasting, you can apply a complete event schedule to a different event in the same group.